tbepler/protein-sequence-embedding-iclr2019/README.md

 ## License

-The source code is provided free for non-commercial use under the terms of the CC BY-NC 4.0 license.
+The source code and trained models are provided free for non-commercial use under the terms of the CC BY-NC 4.0 license.
 See [LICENSE](LICENSE) file and/or https://creativecommons.org/licenses/by-nc/4.0/legalcode for more information.

 ## Contact